Mr-SKR/VTUResultsAlert/README.md

 * Active internet connection

 ## RESULTS
-* An audio file with alarm sound is played as soon as the results are published.
+* An alarm sound is played as soon as the results are published.
 * A screenshot is captured the very moment results are published and is stored in the Desktop with the name 'MyVtuResult.png'

 ## HOW TO DOWNLOAD & RUN